cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/05-cosmwasm.md

 $ wasmd query wasm list-contract-by-code $CODE_ID --node $RPC --output json
 ```

-In the response you can find the contract address.
+You can find the contract address in the response.
 Use it to fetch more information and replace `$CONTRACT` in the following command with the address you got:

 ```bash
 $ wasmd query wasm contract $CONTRACT --node $RPC